AndrewJBateman/pean-stack-api-display/README.md

 * During dev PostgreSQL needs to be installed and running - I started it from my Windows 10 PostgreSQL 12 dropdown option 'SQL shell (psql)' or from the Node.js command prompt
 * Data for Google Charts data page stored in a Postgres database then displayed on the frontend using Express.js
+* Copy of charts data stored in assets folder so charts can be displayed even if database not up and running.

 ### Frontend